What are whole grains?

 This is very important to mention because barley, wheat, and rye contain gluten which is a protein that some people are allergic to.
 Being allergic to gluten and having a gluten allergy or celiac disease can cause multiple symptoms such as indigestion, fatigue, and joint pain.

 There are some gluten free whole grains such as rice, buckwheat, and oats that are okay for those with the gluten sensitivity symptoms.
 But there are others who have major issues with tolerating any kinds of grains so they should avoid them altogether.
 If you have celiac disease, you should be reading labels on everything because in this day and age there are many foods that are now gluten free.

 No matter what you decide to eat, if it’s a change in your diet, your doctor should know about it and approve.
 It’s always the best decision to discuss it with him or her first.

-Whole grains are basically healthy for you and have many benefits for preventing type 2 diabetes and helping to lower your blood sugar.
+Whole grains and diabetes are connected because whole grains have many benefits for preventing type 2 diabetes and helping to lower your blood sugar.
 If you still need additional help in lowering your blood sugar, then I suggest you try this!